 Did you know that curiosity catalyzes creativity?
-Join us for this 1 hour webinar and we’ll share how you can promote curiosity in your workplace to inspire creative solutions to everyday problems.
+Join us for this 1-hour Introductory Webinar and we’ll share how you can promote curiosity in your workplace to inspire creative solutions to everyday problems.

 - Learn why we stop asking “why?”

 - Share how we can promote curiosity in the workplace

 Elisabeth: Hello and welcome Go Lean Six Sigma’s webinar.
 Lean and Six Sigma are the go-to improvement methods used by leading companies all over the world.
 And since you guys and rest of our rapidly growing learner community have asked, we created a Lean Six Sigma webinar series.

 During this monthly webinar, our experts are going to introduce you to tools and concepts that interest you most just like our training and consulting to paint you a simple picture of each technique and then we’ll give you examples of how they can be successfully applied in different situations.
 Our goal is to make it easy for you to use the tools where you need them and when you need them.

 Today’s webinar as you can see is titled How to Challenge the Process By Asking “Why?”
 We are very psyched that you’re able to join us.
 We’re excited to introduce you to Lean Six Sigma and how it can benefit you and your organization.
 We’ve got a pretty full house today.
 Let’s see.
 Right now, what do we got?
 We’ve got over a hundred joining us.

 And what I’d like to do is introduce myself and my colleague.
 My name is Elisabeth Swan.
 I’m VP of Content and Development.
 And today’s presenter is also one of our VPs of Content and Development, my colleague, the wonderfully talented and consummately knowledgeable, Tracy O’Rourke.